MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/reference/structs/partyregionschangedstatechange.md

 Indicates whether a background operation to query the list of supported regions and the latency to each region Succeeded, or provides the reason that it failed.

 On success, the region list provided by [PartyManager::GetRegions()](../classes/PartyManager/methods/partymanager_getregions.md) will be populated with the results of the operation.
-On failure, the region list provided by PartyManager::GetRegions() will be empty.
+On failure, the region list provided by PartyManager::GetRegions() will be empty. <br /><br /> If the result is [PartyStateChangeResult::FailedToBindToLocalUdpSocket](../enums/partystatechangeresult.md), the library couldn't bind to the local UDP socket specified in the [PartyOption::LocalUdpSocketBindAddress](../enums/partyoption.md) option.
+The title must clean up its instance of the library, update the [PartyOption::LocalUdpSocketBindAddress](../enums/partyoption.md) option to a valid, available bind address, and re-initialize the library.

 **`errorDetail`** &nbsp; PartyError